richard-sebos/articles/Aide/AID-002/2025-11-XX-Signing-Integrity.md

 └── aide-check-2025-10-28_15-42-01.log.sig
 ```

-These signatures and hashes ensure that even if logs are moved or copied, any tampering will be immediately detectable.
+These signatures and hashes ensure that even if logs are tampered with it will be immediately detectable.

 ---